Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    ColorVisual _colorVisual_2 = new ColorVisual();

-   // obligatory properties
+   // Obligatory properties
    _colorVisual_2.Color = new Color(0.0f, 0.0f, 1.0f, 0.8f);

-   // optional properties:
+   // Optional properties:
    _colorVisual_2.Size = new Size2D(300,300);
    _colorVisual_2.Origin = Visual.AlignType.BottomEnd;
    _colorVisual_2.AnchorPoint = Visual.AlignType.BottomEnd;
-   // shifting the visual left and up _colorVisual_2.RelativePosition = new RelativeVector2(-0.1f, -0.1f);
+   // Shifting the visual left and up _colorVisual_2.RelativePosition = new RelativeVector2(-0.1f, -0.1f);
-   // for values > 0 corners are rounded
+   // For values > 0 corners are rounded
    _colorVisual_2.CornerRadius = 50.0f;
-   // setting a value lower than for the previous object causes it to be covered
+   // Setting a value lower than for the previous object causes it to be covered
-   // without changing this value, the objects are drawn in the order they were added _colorVisual_2.DepthIndex = _colorVisual_1.DepthIndex - 1;
+   // Without changing this value, the objects are drawn in the order they were added _colorVisual_2.DepthIndex = _colorVisual_1.DepthIndex - 1;

    _visualView.AddVisual("BlueRectangle", _colorVisual_2);
    ```

-**Figure: ColorVisual obtained from the above code (_visualView background color set to gray).**
+**Figure: ColorVisual after implementing example (_visualView background color set to gray).**

  | default values of the `DepthIndex`                   | changed `DepthIndex` values                                          |
  |------------------------------------------------------|----------------------------------------------------------------------|